-Does the justification and plan demonstrate a deep understanding of community needs and priorities, emphasizing a community-centered approach?
+Does the justification and engagement description demonstrate a profound understanding of community needs and priorities, emphasizing a community-centered approach?
+Are the proposed strategies tailored to address specific community challenges and enhance resilience?
 (5 points)

 - High (4-5 points): The justification and plan demonstrate a deep understanding of community needs and priorities, emphasizing a community-centered approach.
 The applicant shows insight into the specific needs of the community. - Medium (2-3 points): The understanding of community needs is presented but may lack depth or specificity.
-There is room for improvement in providing more detailed information about the community's priorities. - Low (0-1 points): The justification and plan minimally address community needs, offering little to no information on the priorities of the community.
+There is room for improvement in providing more detailed information about the community's priorities.

+Low (0-1 points): The justification and plan minimally address community needs, offering little to no information on the priorities of the community.
 Significant improvement is necessary.